What to do when you find a malicious mail filter in Google Workspace

 This guide details what to do when you find a malicious mail filter in Google Workspace.
 There are 4 steps:

-Damage limitation: take some quick steps to minimise damage.
+Limit the damage: Take some quick steps to minimize damage.

 First, we want to take some quick actions to limit the impact of the compromise.

-1. Delete the filter: delete the malicious filter to make it ineffective whilst you investigate.
+1. Delete the filter: Delete the malicious filter while you investigate.
 To do this, you have two options:

 2. Reset the user's password: although we don’t yet know if the user's password is compromised, it is a quick and safe precaution.

-Follow the steps below to inspect relevant logs and data to pinpoint how the account was compromised:
+Follow these to inspect relevant logs and data to pinpoint how the account was compromised:

 Inspect login events

 Look for phishing emails